-In areas that are zoned for either low or medium density development, but at time of land development the future build out is undetermined, sewer servicing shall be upsized to ensure adequate capacity (eg. 5" service to be installed to property line).
+In areas that are zoned for either low or medium density development but at time of land development the future build out is undetermined, sewer servicing shall be upsized to ensure adequate capacity.

 Sanitary sewer installations shall be gravity based.
-Where for multiple reasons a gravity system is not economical in an area, a detailed engineering report shall be provided to the County explaining the challenges, and how a low pressure system will help to alleviate the challenges.
+If, for economic or construction rationale, a gravity system is determined to not be feasible in an area, a detailed engineering report shall be provided to the County explaining the challenges, and how a low pressure system will help to alleviate the challenges.
 The report shall include details regarding site density, soil types, water tables, existing development, terrain, economics and any other factors that are perceived as a hindrance to installing a gravity system.